Campus Health and Safety

 - Have you experienced any symptoms of COVID-19 in the last 14 Days

-- Pace’s Coronavirus Coordination Officer will identify students, faculty, staff, or visitors who may have had close contact with someone who is confirmed positive for COVID-19 in the 14 days prior to that person testing positive.
+- Pace’s Coronavirus Coordination Officer will work with Pace’s University Health Care Unit and the local health departments’ contact tracers to identify students, faculty, staff, or visitors who may have had close contact with someone who is confirmed positive for COVID-19 in the 14 days prior to that person testing positive.

 - The Coronavirus Coordination Officer will communicate with the local health authority regarding its contact tracing and follow its guidance and recommendations.

-- The Coronavirus Coordination Officer or local health authority will notify Pace Community members and visitors about confirmed positives as necessary and appropriate, discuss recommendations of the local health authority, and determine whether exposed community members will need to quarantine before they can return to campus.
+- The Coronavirus Coordination Officer, University Health Care, and/or the local Department of Health will notify Pace Community members and visitors about confirmed positives as necessary and appropriate, discuss recommendations of the local health authority, and determine whether exposed community members will need to quarantine before they can return to campus.

 The Centers for Disease Control and Prevention (CDC) currently recommends that people remain a minimum of six feet apart.
 Please respect the social distancing signage that is posted around the University's common areas and in classrooms.
 Here are some other steps to take: